 ‘It wakes me every time I turn in bed.
 For about six months I have not been able to get more than an hour’s sleep.
 I wake at least six or seven times a night, and I am sick and tired of the doctor’s bullshit.
 Your’s too!’
 He winked, it was the first sign of the delightful sense of humour that characterizes the Limburgers.

->

-> There was a knock on my treatment room door.
+There was a knock on my treatment room door.
 It was the clinic director.
-‘Dr Preston, the TV crew have finished their interview with me, and are doing some general pictures of the clinic.
+"Dr Preston, the TV crew have finished their interview with me, and are doing some general pictures of the clinic.
 They want some live pictures of treatment of a patient.
-Would you ask your patients if they would consider going live on television whilst you treat them?’
+Would you ask your some of them if they would consider going live on television whilst you treat them?"

->

-> ‘Yes, I know, but they are insistent.
+‘Yes, I know, but they are insistent.
 They will be ready in about two minutes.
 Will you ask your patients, please?
 Hurry.’

 Mr and Mrs Spiertz were as excited as I was anxious.
 Fortunately they were both responding excellently to the treatment, and I had nothing to fear.
 ‘On television!
 Of course we don’t mind.
 That would be so exciting, for the first time in our lives.
 Wonderful, bring them in!’

 The TV crew was experienced and very professional.
 As I went through the motions of adjusting Mr Spiertz’s low back, they had the cameras and microphones carefully placed.
 The popping sounds from his back as tiny bubbles of nitrogen gas were released deep inside his joints, were clearly heard, and the complete trust, and lack of anxiety, was cleverly portrayed.
 I heaved a sigh of relief.
 This was not so bad.
 And fortunately they didn’t want to hear me murdering their Dutch verbs.